 COVID-19 has accelerated the digital transformation of the workplace with Satya Nadell, CEO of Microsoft, saying that “we’ve seen two years’ worth of digital transformation in two months” in terms of the adoption and advancement of technology at work.

 It’s time for organizations to stop fixating on talent and to focus on skills instead, says Suzanne Lucas in her TED Talk.
 She explains, “When we use the word ‘talent’ to refer to employees, what we’re implying is you need to have the knowledge, skills and abilities to do the job perfectly from day one.”

 85% of the jobs that today’s students will do in 2030 don’t exist yet.
 Education can no longer be seen as something that stops when a person graduates from college.

 Depending on industry and geography, between one-half and two-thirds of companies are likely to turn to external contractors, temporary staff and freelancers to address their skills gaps.

 By 2022, 9% of the Indian workforce will be in new jobs which do not exist today.
-37% would be in jobs which will radically change skill sets.
+37% would be in jobs that will radically change skill sets.
 Entrepreneurs will include new mothers who want more time at home and 75% more females than males prefer working from home.

 Already, roughly one in three college graduates are underemployed.
 The vast majority of jobs, even into 2025, will not require a college education.
 In fact, since around 2000, jobs have started to become deskilled.

 In a study, Cognizant listed 21 roles that will emerge in the next 10 years and that will be central to the future of work.
-This should serve as a wake-up call for graduates in India who are anyway in dire need for re-skilling.
+This should serve as a wake-up call for graduates in India who are anyway in dire need of re-skilling.

 The rapid proliferation of AI, robotic process automation (RPA) and robotics are resulting in rapid and significant changes in skill requirements, discounting some skills that have existed for hundreds of years and placing premiums on others.